lowRISC/opentitan/hw/ip/dma/doc/theory_of_operation.md

     -   Data Direction = 0 (receive)

-    -   FIFO address auto-increment enable: If set, consecutive 'transfer width' worth of data chunks are popped from the FIFO using consecutive register addresses.
-If not enabled, consecutive data chunks are popped by repeatedly reading the same register address.
+    -   FIFO address auto-increment enable: If set, consecutive 'transfer width' bytes of data are transferred to/from the FIFO using consecutive register addresses, resetting to the initial address at the start of each new chunk within the transfer.
+If not enabled, all accesses are performed to/from a single address.

     -   Data buffer Auto-increment Enable: If set to 1, data shall be loaded into consecutive buffer segments in memory, where each